baha-eddine-hammou/EMBS_Challengee/README.md

 #PCB_Schematic Folder
 contains pcb schematic for our envisioned medical device

-#Drive link for the EMBS Dashboard
+#Drive link for the EMBS Dashboard Prototype
-that contains the code for our dashboard : https://drive.google.com/file/d/1EOd2v-TZEvQUDTCprdj5WcEtZXD9rYfe/view?usp=sharing
+that contains the code for our dashboard Prototype : https://drive.google.com/file/d/1EOd2v-TZEvQUDTCprdj5WcEtZXD9rYfe/view?usp=sharing

 #Bibliographie: